AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting `AFL_DISABLE_TRIM` tells afl-fuzz not to trim test cases.
 This is usually a bad idea!

+  - Setting `AFL_DISABLE_REDUNDANT` disables any queue items that are redundant.
+    This can be useful with huge queues.

   - Setting `AFL_KEEP_TIMEOUTS` will keep longer running inputs if they reach new coverage